physical volcanology of silicic lavas and welded tuffs

 I am interested in understanding how the SMO developed spatially and temporally, especially in the northern and central portions in Chihuahua and Durango states.
 To this end my colleagues, students, and I have completed two reconnaissance and sampling transects across the SMO west from Hidalgo de Parral, Chihuahua, from which we are investigating the stratigraphy, petrology, and geochronology.
 We are particularly interested in developing an accurately dated stratigraphic framework with which to put our geochemical and physical volcanological data into context.
 New WVU PhD candidate Alyssa Kaess will be studying the sedimentary record of the SMO, especially in dateable sections between large ignimbrites.
 I work closely with friend and colleague Pablo Davila-Harris from IPICYT in San Luis Potosi, Mexico; together we have advised two CSU Bakersfield MS students: Nick Moreno and Linda Anderson.

 I am also interested in the petrogenesis of SMO rhyolite magmas, including their storage and transport through the crust, and I am using zircon U/Pb geochronology and Hf and O isotope studies to investigate this.
 Large igneous provinces are likely associated with greatly increased thermal energy supplied from the mantle, but how much mantle material (i.e. mafic magma) is added to the continental crust?
 By investigating the relative contributions of mantle and crustal sources in SMO rhyolites we are attempting to constrain how much crust was added during formation of the SMO, and how quickly.
 It is likely that such episodic crustal-growth events are among only a limited number of mechanisms by which continental crust has been generated in the Phanerozoic.
-CSU Bakersfield MS candidate Brenda Pack is completing her thesis on the duration of rhyolite magma batches from formation to eruption using Ar/Ar and U/Pb double-dating, and oxygen isotopes in zircon crystals.
+CSU Bakersfield MS candidate Brenda Pack completed her thesis in 2017 on the duration of rhyolite magma batches from formation to eruption using Ar/Ar and U/Pb double-dating, and oxygen isotopes in zircon crystals.

 IODP Expedition 350 - Izu-Bonin-Marianas rear arc evolution